 Project Name

-Common Names for FTT projects describe the entire scope such as Spring FCU Heat, Summer Damper Operation, Annual AHU Damper Operation, Weekly VAV Damper Testing.
+Common Names for FTT projects describe the entire scope, such as Spring FCU Heat, Summer Damper Operation, Annual AHU Damper Operation, and Weekly VAV Damper Testing.

 Description